GioF71/squeezelite-docker/README.md

 # squeezelite-docker

 A Docker image for SqueezeLite

-Now with support for upsampling and presets for maximum convenience.
+- Support for upsampling
+- Presets for improved convenience.
-Now also with multiplatform support thanks to [Der-Henning](https://github.com/Der-Henning/)
+- Multiplatform support thanks to [Der-Henning](https://github.com/Der-Henning/)

 ## News